 - We understood how BAM Construction Limited is complying with those frameworks by making enquires of management and those responsible for legal and compliance procedures, including the Board of Directors.
 We corroborated our enquires through our review of board minutes, compliance issues reported and correspondence received from regulatory bodies. - We assessed the susceptibility of the company's financial statements to material misstatement, including how fraud might occur by meeting with management within various part of the business to understand where they considered there was susceptibility to fraud.
 We also considered performance targets and their influence on efforts made by management to manage contract results.
 Where the risk was considered to be higher, we performed audit procedures to address each identified fraud risk.
-These procedures included testing manual journals, reviewing legal advice where relevant and were designed to provide reasonable assurance that the financial statements were free from material fraud or error.
+These procedures included testing manual journals, reviewing legal advice where relevant and were designed to provide reasonable assurance that the financial statements were free from material fraud or error. - Based on this understanding we designed our audit procedures to identify noncompliance with such laws and regulations.
+Our procedures involved a review of board minutes to identify noncompliance with laws and regulations, a review of the reporting to the Board of Directors on compliance and regulations by the internal compliance team, enquires of management and journal entry review www.frc.org.uk/auditorsresponsibilities.

-A further description of our responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website at https://www.frc.org.uk/auditorsresponsibilities.
+A further description of our responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website at:

 This description forms part of our auditor's report.